jsgroth/jgnes/README.md

 * Some less commonly used cartridge boards
   * MMC2/MMC4
   * MMC5
-    * The additional audio channels are not implemented; no US-released games used these but a few Japanese releases did
+    * The PCM expansion audio channel is not implemented; only one game used it, _Shin 4 Nin Uchi Mahjong_
   * Konami VRC2 / VRC4 / VRC6
-    * The VRC6 additional audio channels are not implemented; all three VRC6 games used them (Akumajou Densetsu, Esper Dream 2, Mouryou Senki Madara)
+    * The VRC6 additional audio channels are not implemented; all three VRC6 games used them (_Akumajou Densetsu_, _Esper Dream 2_, _Mouryou Senki Madara_)
   * Sunsoft 5A / 5B / FME-7
-    * The additional audio channels in 5B are not implemented; these were only used in one game, Gimmick!
-(JP version)
+    * The additional audio channels in 5B are not implemented; these were only used in one game, _Gimmick!_ (JP version)
   * Codemasters unlicensed board
   * Color Dreams unlicensed board
 * P1 & P2 input with support for keyboard input and DirectInput gamepad input